Virtual Tools for Home Buyers - Oro Valley Homes for Sale

 Inspections can continue as long as everyone involved takes the proper precautions: wearing gloves, declining handshakes and hopefully inspecting a recently disinfected home.

 Prior to closing, it’s important to communicate with your real estate agent, title insurance company and mortgage lender about the best way to proceed with closing if it must be done in person.
-With proper precautions, a meeting like this will likely be in line with recommendations from local governments and the Centers for Disease Control about limiting the size of gatherings.
+With proper precautions, a meeting like this will likely be in line with recommendations from local governments and the Centers for Disease Control.